-Mount Sinai Heart’s Cardiovascular Disease Prevention Program was developed to help people reduce their risk for atherosclerosis, also known as "hardening of the arteries."
+Mount Sinai Fuster Heart Hospital’s Cardiovascular Disease Prevention Program was developed to help people reduce their risk for atherosclerosis, also known as "hardening of the arteries."
 Atherosclerosis is a disease where fatty, waxy plaque deposit builds up on the walls of your blood vessels.
 It is the leading cause of heart attack, stroke, and peripheral circulation problems.

 Heart disease does not usually develop suddenly.
 From a very early age, blood vessels are compromised by such factors as high blood pressure, cholesterol, and inflammation.
 Unhealthy behaviors, for instance smoking, poor diet, or lack of exercise, compound the danger.
 People enrolled in the Cardiovascular Disease Prevention Program learn how to modify their behavior to starve off illness — from what to eat for lunch to using the stairs instead of the elevator.